eduardohet/resulteR/README.md

 # resulteR

 ResulteR is a set of functions that generate strings of text for the use in markdown documents.
+It aims to help you build top level reproducible documents.

 ## Installing